 Business and Economics

 The government has implemented a seven year plan for economic expansion.
-The goal is to increase investment of high-tech industries by offering incentives like tax exemptions.
-Proctor and Gamble and Intel are two companies that have already taken advantage of this potential.
-Trade with South-East Asia and Russia has increased and the country is expected to join APEC (Asia-Pacific Economic Cooperation Forum).
+The goal is to increase investment in high-tech industries by offering incentives like tax exemptions.
+Proctor & Gamble and Intel are two companies that have already taken advantage of this potential.
+Trade with Southeast Asia and Russia has increased, and the country is expected to join APEC (Asia-Pacific Economic Cooperation Forum).

 GDP/ PPP: US $8.77 billion (estimated in 2006)

 GDP percent by sector: Services 62.4%, Industry 28.9%, Agriculture 8.7%